fatiando/2023-egu-gd-blogpost/blogpost.md

 > Fun fact: Fatiando a Terra means "slicing the Earth" in Portuguese.

-Nowadays the project is composed by a set of different Python libraries, each one with a specific goal and scope.
+Nowadays, the project is composed of a set of different Python libraries, each one with a specific goal and scope.
 [Verde][verde] offers tools for spatial data handling and interpolation, with a machine-learning taste.
 [Harmonica][harmonica] provides tools for processing and modelling gravity and